steelydylan/next-zod-router/README.md

 ## Motivation

-I wanted to create type-safe APIs in Next.js using zod and I wanted to be able to generate type definition files for client-side use.
+I wanted to create type-safe APIs in Next.js using zod and also wanted to generate type definition files for client-side use so that I could use intuitive API calls.
 But I couldn't find a library that met my needs, so I created this library.

 ## Features